ascyth/the-remoters/analysis/writeups/hypothesis_testing_analysis.md

 tstats:  -0.18621426018881315
 pvalue:  0.8523396810379122

+For the second test, the null hypothesis would be that there is no difference in sentiments between The Guardian and NYT sentiments.
+The t-statistic is -0.186 and the p-value is 0.852, which also indicates that we fail to reject the null hypothesis.
+This means that there is no statistically significant difference in sentiments between The Guardian and NYT sentiments.

 ## Hypothesis 4: Sentiments regarding work from home are not different in the ExperiencedDevs and csCareerQuestions subreddits.

 2 Sample T-Test: Reddit ExperiencedDevs Subreddit Sentiments vs. csCareerQuestions Subreddit Sentiments

 tstats:  -1.3413360299554022
 pvalue:  0.18036903120534806

+For the third test, the null hypothesis would be that there is no difference in sentiments between ExperiencedDevs and csCareerQuestions subreddits.
+The t-statistic is -1.341 and the p-value is 0.180, which again indicates that we fail to reject the null hypothesis.
+However, the p-value is close to the significance level of 0.05, which suggests that there may be a possible difference in sentiments between the two subreddits.